 William L. Connelly, Chairman (1958, Nationality: French), is a former member of the Management Board of ING Bank, where he was responsible for all of ING's corporate, financial institutions and financial markets activities.
 He started his professional career at Chase Manhattan Bank, fulfilling senior roles in commercial and investment banking in France, the Netherlands, Spain, the United Kingdom and the United States.
-He was appointed to Aegon's Supervisory Board in 2017 and became its Chairman in May 2018, and his current term ends in 2021.
+He was appointed to Aegon's Supervisory Board in 2017 and became its Chairman in May 2018 and his current term ends in 2021.
 He is also chairman of the Supervisory Board Nomination and Governance Committee and member of the Supervisory Board Remuneration Committee.
-Mr. Connelly is also an independent director at the Board of Directors of Société Générale.
+Mr. Connelly is also an independent director at the Board of Directors of Société Générale since 2017 and an independent director at Self Trade Bank S.A. (not listed) since February 2019.
 He has held no other board memberships in the past five years.

-Robert W. Dineen, (1949, Nationality: American), was Vice Chairman of Lincoln Financial Network and a member of the Senior Management Committee of Lincoln Financial Group (LFG), before retiring in 2013.
-Before joining LFG, Mr. Dineen was Senior Vice President and head of Merrill Lynch's Managed Asset Group.
+Robert W. Dineen, (1949, Nationality: American), was Vice Chairman of Lincoln Financial Network and a member of the Senior Management Committee of Lincoln Financial Network (LFN), before retiring in 2013.
+Before joining LFN, Mr. Dineen was Senior Vice President and head of Merrill Lynch's Managed Asset Group.
 He was appointed to Aegon's Supervisory Board in May 2014, and his current term will end in 2022.
 He is a member of the Supervisory Board Remuneration Committee and the Supervisory Board Risk Committee.
-Mr. Dineen is also the non-executive Chairman of the Board of Aretec Inc (not listed, located in the US) and was a member of Lincoln New York Life Company Board.
+Mr. Dineen was the non-executive Chairman of the Board of Aretec Inc (not listed, located in the US) and a member of Lincoln New York Life Company Board.
 Mr. Dineen has held no other board memberships in the past five years.

 Mark A. Ellman, (1957, Nationality: American), is a former Vice Chairman Global Origination of Bank of America/Merrill Lynch.
 Before joining Bank of America/Merrill Lynch, he held various roles in the US insurance industry.
 These mostly entailed working in corporate finance at large US financial institutions, where he was engaged in M&A advice and transactions, together with equity and debt raisings for insurance companies.
-He was founding partner of Barrett Ellman Stoddard Capital Partners.
+He was a founding partner of Barrett Ellman Stoddard Capital Partners.
 Mr. Ellman was appointed to Aegon's Supervisory Board in 2017, and his current term ends in 2021.
 He is member of the Supervisory Board Audit Committee and the Supervisory Board Risk Committee.
 Mr. Ellman was a non-executive director of Aegon US from 2012 to 2017.
 He has held no other board memberships in the past five years.

 Ben J. Noteboom, (1958, Nationality: Dutch), worked for Randstad Holding N.V. from 1993 until 2014, where he was appointed member of the Executive Committee in 2001 and became CEO in 2003.
 Before joining Randstad, Mr. Noteboom worked for Dow Chemical in several international management functions from 1984 until 1993.
 He started his career in 1982 at Zurel as management assistant.
-He was appointed to Aegon's Supervisory Board in May 2015, and his current term will end in 2019.
+He was appointed to Aegon's Supervisory Board in May 2015, and his current term will end in 2023.
 He is chairman of the Supervisory Board Remuneration Committee and a member of the Supervisory Board Risk Committee.
 Mr. Noteboom is also a member of the Supervisory Board of Royal Ahold Delhaize N.V., Wolters Kluwer N.V. and Chairman of the Supervisory Board of Royal Vopak N.V.
-In addition, Mr. Noteboom is a member of the Board of Directors of VUmc Cancer Center Amsterdam.
+In addition, Mr. Noteboom is a member of the Board of Directors of VUmc Cancer Center Amsterdam and the Chairman of Stichting Prioriteit Ordina Groep.
 He has held no other board memberships in the past five years.